strickyak/qrss-squeak/README.md

 ### Debug Info

 Add `-x` to dump debug info and exit.
 You can use this to get the duration of the signal.
-In this eamples, it prints that it will last 17.7 seconds.
+In this example, it prints that it will last 17.7 seconds.

 ```
 $ go run qrss.go -mode=df -bw=10 -dit=0.3 -x  vvv de q1rss/b